-SPECIFIC GUIDELINES FOR FREE FIGHTING OR

-JIYU KUMITE FOR BOYS & GIRLS TOURNAMENTS
+SPECIFIC GUIDELINES FOR FREE FIGHTING OR JIYU KUMITE FOR BOYS & GIRLS TOURNAMENTS

-- 1. Free fighting (Jiyu Kumite) can be done from Elementary school level, 9 years old and up. - 2.
+- 1. Free fighting (Jiyu Kumite) can be done from Elementary school third grade or 9 years old and up. - 2.
 Tournament Rules & Regulations as per previous document is to be followed or as decided by the Host Organization. - 3.
 Boys and girls are not permitted to participate together in Team Events. - 4.
 Large age gaps between young and older competitors are not permitted. - 5.
 During all Kumite matches or events, touching the face area or Jodan is not permitted. - 6.
 Criteria of decision regarding techniques is based essentially on safety as well as timing and distance. - 7.
-During all Kumite matches, delivering a kick, or showing an intent to kick a competitor who is on the ground is not permitted and will be sanctioned by Absolute Disqualification or Shikkaku.
-That competitor cannot continue to participate in that tournament, whether it be Kumite or Kata. - 8.
+1) During all Kumite matches, delivering a kick or showing an intent to kick a competitor who is on the ground is prohibited.
+If a kick is delivered, it will be considered a HANSOKU, and if contact is confirmed, the competitor will be disqualified and barred from further participation in both Kumite and Kata in the given match. - 2) Win brought by the opponent's Hansoku (Disqualification) is allowed up to twice.
+After getting win by Hansoku twice, the competitor will not be allowed to attend the next match except Kata match. - When a competitor won by Hansoku he/she should wear a blue tape on the upper arm after each Hansoku win. - 8.
 Boys and girls are required to wear a transparent mouth guard, gloves and a chest protector.